Icelandic summer is calling you for an adventure. | Check this out!

 Landmannalaugar is accessible by bus, but only when the mountain roads up to the Highlands open in the summer, from mid-June to mid-September.
 Depending on the year and road conditions, this may be slightly earlier or a bit later on in the season.
 If you are joining a guided tour, super jeeps are able to get to Landmannalaugar between June 15th and September 30th.

 Driving up here in your own car is not advised, as the roads can be pretty difficult to navigate.
 You’ll have to cross a couple of rivers, and whilst they aren’t big, the current is strong enough to easily rid you of your license plates.
 If you are driving a rental car, you will need a 4x4 vehicle to access the highlands.
-The buses, either the scheduled ones or the buses that go to Landmannalaugar with guided tours (these run at very similar prices), are always the best option.
+Bus to Landmannalaugar, either the scheduled one or the bus that go to Landmannalaugar with guided hiking tours (it runs at very similar prices), is always the best option.
+A tour such as the Highlands volcano adventure will allow you to experience the wonders of Landmannalaugar, as well as other surrounding attractions, without the worry of transport or planning an itinerary.

 Things To Do At Landmannalaugar